Root Canal Therapy in Sterling Heights, MI

 Frequently Asked Questions

 Root canal therapy typically takes two appointments lasting 45 minutes each.
 The duration of the treatment time depends on several factors, such as the amount of infection and decay.
-For a more accurate timeframe, we recommend scheduling a consultation with Dr. Johnson by calling (586) 939-5151.
+For a more accurate timeframe, we recommend scheduling a consultation with Dr. Ahmed by calling (586) 939-5151.

-Prior to root canal therapy, Dr. Johnson will numb your tooth and gums so you won’t feel a thing throughout the procedure.
+Prior to root canal therapy, Dr. Ahmed will numb your tooth and gums so you won’t feel a thing throughout the procedure.
 After the treatment, you can expect to feel some sensitivity.
 However, any discomfort can be managed with over-the-counter pain medications such as Ibuprofen and a cold compress.

 If your pain persists longer than a week, contact our office so we can investigate your pain and ensure the infection didn’t come back.